discordjs/guide/guide/popular-topics/permissions.md

 </branch>

-Any permission flags not specified get neither an explicit allow nor deny overwrite and will use the base permission, unless another role has an explicit overwrite set.
+Any permission flags not specified get neither an explicit allow nor deny overwrite and will use the base permission unless another role has an explicit overwrite set.

-You can also provide an array of overwrites during channel creation as shown below:
+You can also provide an array of overwrites during channel creation, as shown below:

 <branch version="11.x">